Involutions and higher order automorphisms of Higgs bundle moduli spaces: -Higgs bundles and automorphisms of

-In this section we will assume that $G$ is a complex semisimple Lie group.
-To study the involutions of $\cM(G)$ considered in Section \ref{section-involutions}, we introduce now a class of Higgs bundles defined by an involution $\theta\in \Aut_2(G)$.
-These involve the subgroups $G^\theta$ and $G_\theta$ of $G$ defined in Section \ref{normalizers}.
+In this section we will assume that $G$ is a connected complex semisimple Lie group.
+To study the finite order automorphisms of $\cM(G)$ considered in the following sections, we introduce now a class of Higgs bundles defined by an element $\theta\in \Aut_n(G)$.
+These involve the subgroups $G^\theta$ and $G_\theta$ of $G$ defined in Sections \ref{normalizers} and \ref{finite-order}.